n-prat/sc-keymap-rs/README.md

 ie if a clone a "4 way hats" with contains 4 separate IDs/labels matching the keybinds -> we end up we a single `use` which means we CAN NOT bind it properly.
 Possibly could be done with Illustrator("Dynamic Symbols") but not Open Source nor Free...

+### Known Issues

+#### Missing text

+If no text is rendered:

+- download and decompress from eg https://github.com/RazrFalcon/resvg/releases
+- `./resvg --list-fonts path_to_a.svg aaa.png`
+  - It should display a bunch of errors like `Warning (in usvg_text_layout:658): No match for 'Times New Roman' font-famiy.`
+  - It should also display a bunch of info at the start like `/usr/share/fonts/gnu-free/FreeSerifBold.otf: 'FreeSerif (English, United States)', 0, Normal, 700, Normal`
+  - use eg `FreeSerif` as font-family option `resvg::usvg::Options.font_family`